CodInst/Money-Quiz/README.md

 <a align="right">[Return Top](#table-of-contents)</a>

-# Project Revision
+# Project Revision and Manual Testing

-The original project before revision can be found at [Link](https://codinst.github.io/Money-Q/).
-Find below the changes dones:<br>
+The previous version of the project can be found at [Link](https://codinst.github.io/Money-Q/).<br>
+Further manual testing brought about the following changes:<br>

 <a align="right">[Return Top](#table-of-contents)</a>